MelihGulum/Gender-Age-Detection/README.md

-# Gender Age Detection Using OpenCV
+# Gender Detection Using OpenCV

 We aimed to detect age and gender on camera.
 To make that happen, we use CNN architecture from deep learning and concatenate this model with OpenCV.
 CNN used for the machine's learn.
 We have choose CNN because it proved itself with the succeed in the Image Processing field in Deep Learning.
 Later we integrated it to the camera with help of the OpenCV.